hall-lab/svtools/DEVELOPER.md

   ```
   conda build -c bioconda svtools
   ```
 5. Test your recipe by installing it into a new conda environment.
-The bioconda channel is needed to pull in `pysam`.
+The bioconda channel is needed to pull in pysam.

   ```
   conda install -c bioconda -n svtools_install_test --use-local svtools